henridev/nand-2-tetris/week-4-machine-language/chapter-4.md

 ## 2. Elements of machine language

-a machine language specifies the interface between hardware and software
+machine language specifies the interface between hardware and software

-I. which operations does it support ?
+- which operations does it support ?

-II. what is data operated on ?
+- what data is operated on ?

-III. how is the program controlled ?
+- how is the program controlled ?

 I. **machine operations**  = what is implemented in hardware

-- arithemetic operations
+- arithmetic operations
 - logical operations
 - flow control (think about program control chip)

-> operations and datatypes can be different depending on the machine language.
+> operations and data-types can be different depending on the machine language.

-II. **adressing**
+II. **addressing**

 because what we will work on can be found in memory, it can often take some time and resources to access these resources.